Aloqalaa/Landscape-Sparsification-on-Modelling-Invasion-Process/README.md

 1. Request in writing via e-mail to me

-2. agree to distribute the LICENCE file along with your software
+2. agree to distribute the LICENCE file along with your code

 3. cite the paper and these codes in your publication.